drewabramo12/working_with_vba/README.md

 - How do these pros and cons apply to refactoring the original VBA script?

 The pros and cons applied quite closely with the refactoring of the original VBA script.
-The lines of code became
+The lines of code became much faster and fewer iteration loops needed to occur.
+There was quite a bit of debugging that needed to occur for the newly refactored code to run correctly.
+Most of the bugs occured due to incorrect writing of new variables within the refactored code.
+This is something that should be alleviated with more practice on projects to come.